jo-m/trainbot/README.md

 ## Deployment

 There are two parts to deploy: First, the Go binary which detects trains, and second the web frontend.
-Only the former is explained here, for the latter check out the `frontend/` directory and its `Makefile`.

 How to get binaries?
 There are multiple options: